Understanding Golang's `sync.WaitGroup`

 - A

-is declared. - The
+WaitGroupvariablewgis declared. - The

-method increments the counter by one for each goroutine. - Each
+Addmethod increments the counter by one for each goroutine. - Each

-upon completion, decrementing the counter. - The
+workerfunction callsDoneupon completion, decrementing the counter. - The

-method blocks the main function until all goroutines have finished.
+Waitmethod blocks the main function until all goroutines have finished.

 Internal Mechanism of WaitGroup

-method blocks until the counter reaches zero.
+Under the hood, WaitGroup maintains a counter to track the number of active goroutines.
+The Add method modifies this counter, while Done decreases it.
+The Wait method blocks until the counter reaches zero.
 This mechanism ensures that the main goroutine waits for all spawned goroutines to complete before proceeding.

 Important Considerations